 - Take advantage of shopping opportunities in Antigua, Santiago Atitlán, and San Juan La Laguna.

-- Participate in optional activities, which include climbing an active volcano, touring a coffee plantation, or making chocolate truffles.
+- Enjoy optional activities, which include climbing an active volcano, touring a coffee plantation, and making chocolate truffles.

 - Extensive pre-tour information, trip coordination assistance, welcome packet, souvenir gift.

 - Pick-up and shuttle to/from La Aurora Airport (GUA) in Guatemala City.